Trickett-Liam/data-engineer-test/README.md

 ## Running Tests

-To run unit tests, use one of the following whitelisted commands:
+To run unit tests, use the following command:

 **python -m pytest <path_to_test_file>**